BLUE HORIZON, BOOK 3

 The tall, black equine looked down at her with gentle brown eyes and smiled.
 “My Samantha,” he said in a deep voice.
 “I had hoped to see my adopted collie,” he said.

-Samantha jumped forward and hugged him fiercely.
+Samantha moved forward and hugged him fiercely.
 She was so glad to see him, especially since he had suffered at the hands of a would-be assassin.
 There were very few off-worlders away from Sillon who was aware of the importance of the Silloni’s spiraled horns, but Samantha knew and was overjoyed to see him looking as if he were in his prime.

 “I have missed you, Master!” she said with wide, moist eyes.